-Budgeted EBITDA growth rate was based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth by considering recent rate changes which took place in mid 2018.
+Budgeted EBITDA growth rate was based on expectations of future outcomes taking into account past experience, adjusted for anticipated revenue growth by considering most recent rate changes.
 Revenue growth was projected taking into account the average growth levels experienced over the past years and estimated sales volume and price growth for next five years and ten year where as CGU which it was recently established under the Centurion PLC.
 It was assumed that revenue lines would grow at a margin above forecast inflation over forecasted period and considering the national GDP growth rate which forecast provided by the International Monetary Fund ("IMF").
-The costs are expected to grow inline with Maldivian inflation forecasted provided by IMF and salary related expenses are expected to grow by 5% year-on-year.
+The costs are expected to grow inline with Maldivian inflation forecasted provided by IMF and salary related expenses are expected to grow by 5% year-